Apple2007/MyClassPythonProjects/README.md

 # MyClassPythonProjects
 My Python projects from my class!
+Just a backup on GitHub!